owncloud-archive/documentation/admin_manual/installation/source_installation.rst

 Enabling SSL
 ------------

-.. note:: You can use ownCloud over plain http, but we strongly encourage you to
+.. note:: You can use ownCloud over plain HTTP, but we strongly encourage you to
           use SSL/TLS to encrypt all of your server traffic, and to protect user's logins and data in transit.